 Newborn baby slings are a great way to carry your baby and keep your little lovebug close.
-With the added benefit that baby slings reducing fussiness, what’s not to love?
-But if you’re finding that your baby only wants to sleep in the sling (or in your arms), consider renting a SNOO.
+With the added benefit of baby slings reducing fussiness, what’s not to love?
+But if you’re finding that your baby only wants to sleep in the sling, baby carrier, or in your arms, consider renting SNOO.
 SNOO is the only baby bed that recreates the cozy surroundings, sounds, and motions of the womb to automatically calm crying—often in less than a minute!

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.